Not Lions or Leopards — African Wildlife Fears Humans Most

-In Africa, there is one that local wildlife fears more than any other.
-Certainly, lions, with their powerful paws, muscular build, sharp eyesight, lightning-fast reflexes, and devastating fangs, are predators that no one wants to mess with.
-Moreover, they hunt in packs.
+In Africa, wildlife fears one thing more than any other.
+Certainly, lions—with powerful paws, muscular builds, sharp eyesight, lightning-fast reflexes, and devastating fangs—are predators no animal wants to face.
+They also hunt in groups.

-“Lions are the largest land predators that hunt in groups, making them the most terrifying,” reminded biologist and ecologist Michael Clinchy from Western University in Canada.
+“Lions are the largest land predators that hunt in groups, making them the most terrifying,” said biologist and ecologist Michael Clinchy from Western University in Canada.

-However, over 10,000 wildlife recordings in the African savanna have shown that 95 percent of animal species reacted with significantly more fear to the sound of a completely different creature.
-This creature does not belong to the top predators.
-It is humans.
+However, more than 10,000 wildlife recordings from the African savanna showed that 95 percent of animal species reacted with far more fear to the sound of a completely different creature.
+That creature is humans.

 We are the monsters that strong beasts fear.
 Yet, there’s nothing to boast about

 “The fear of humans is deep-rooted and pervasive.
-There’s a belief that become accustomed to humans if they are not hunted.
-But our research showed that this is not the case,” noted Clinchy.
+There’s a belief that wildlife can become accustomed to humans if they are not hunted.
+But our research showed that this is not the case,” Clinchy said.

-By the way, this protected area is home to the largest population of the vulnerable Panthera leo species, fierce and formidable super predators.
-All the animals around are well aware of the danger posed by these big cats.
+By the way, this protected area is home to the largest population of the vulnerable Panthera leo species—lions—apex predators that pose a real danger to other animals.

-During the experiment, the researchers played snippets of human conversations in local languages and English, hunting sounds, including the barking of , and gunshots.
-The recordings also included fragments of lion communication.
+During the experiment, the researchers played snippets of human conversations in local languages and English, hunting sounds including the barking of dogs, and gunshots.
+The recordings also included fragments of lion calls.

 However, not all participants in the experiment appreciated the researchers’ efforts.
 As co-author Liana Zanett recounted, “One night, the recording of lions so enraged an elephant that it charged at the sound and just smashed everything around.”

-Meanwhile, 19 species of mammals observed by the team left the watering holes twice as often upon hearing a human voice compared to when they heard lions or even hunting sounds.
+Meanwhile, 19 species of mammals observed by the team left the watering holes twice as often after hearing a human voice compared with when they heard lions or even hunting sounds.
 Among these mammals were rhinos, elephants, giraffes, leopards, hyenas, zebras, and warthogs.
-As is known, some of them are dangerous in their own right.
+Many of them can be dangerous in their own right.

-“It was the sounds of human speech that triggered the greatest .
+“It was the sounds of human speech that triggered the strongest avoidance response.
 This indicates that wild animals perceive humans as a real threat,” the scientists wrote in their report.

-This is quite concerning given that populations of many animal species living in the savanna are relentlessly declining.
-And the fear of humans only exacerbates this issue.
+This is worrying given that populations of many savanna species are steadily declining.
+The fear of humans only makes that worse.

-“The prevalence of fear among savanna mammals is a real testament to the detrimental impact of humans on the environment.
-It’s not just about animals losing their territories or climate change.
-Our mere presence in this area is a sufficient signal of danger, to which animals react very violently.
-They are terrified of humans, much more than any other predator,” said Liana Zanett.
+“Widespread fear among savanna mammals shows the harmful impact humans have on the environment.
+It’s not just about animals losing territory or climate change.
+Our mere presence in these areas signals danger, and animals react strongly.
+They are more terrified of humans than of any other predator,” Zanett said.

 The results of the study were published in the journal Current Biology.